CyberT33N/extjs-cheat-sheet/README.md

 <br><br>

 ## View
-- A View is nothing more than a Component, which is a subclass of Ext.Component.
-A view contains all of your application's visual aspects.
-For instance, grids, trees and panels are all considered Views.
+- A View is nothing more than a Component, which is a subclass of Ext.Component. **A view contains all of your application's visual aspects.
+For instance, grids, trees and panels are all considered Views.**
 - The user interacts with Views, which display data held in Models.
 - You can easily say stuff that will get rendered.

 <br><br>

 ## ViewModel
-- The ViewModel coordinates the changes between a Model’s data and the View's presentation of that data using a technique called “data binding”.
+- The ViewModel coordinates the changes between a Model’s data and the View's presentation of that data using a technique called “**data binding**”.
-- The ViewModel is a class that manages data specific to the View.
-It allows interested components to bind to it and be updated whenever this data changes.

 <br><br>

 ## ViewController (https://docs.sencha.com/extjs/6.5.3/classic/Ext.app.ViewController.html)
-- A view controller is a controller that can be attached to a specific view instance so it can manage the view and its child components.
-Each instance of the view will have a new view controller, so the instances are isolated.
+- Controllers are used as a place to maintain the view's logic that makes your app work.
+This could entail rendering views, routing, instantiating Models, and any other sort of app logic.
+Each instance of the view will have a new view controller, so **provides encapsulation to make nesting views reliable.**
 - Simplifies the connection to views using “listeners” and “reference” configs.
 - Leverages the life cycle of views to automatically manage their associated ViewController.
 - Reduces complexity in the ViewController based on a one-to-one relationship with the managed view.
-- Provides encapsulation to make nesting views reliable.
 - Retains the ability to select components and listen to their events at any level below the associated view.